pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_overview.md

 ```

-Choose your preferred way to add the PubNub SDK:
+Choose your preferred way to add the PubNub SDK to your project:

 #### Maven